 As Baby starts to eat a wider variety of finger foods, you’ll want to keep breastfeeding or formula feeding on demand, but fewer times a day.

 - Breastfeeding: If you’re breastfeeding, you’ll encourage Baby to feed four to six times per day.

-- Bottle-feeding: If you’re formula feeding, you’ll want her to feed four to five times a day, and consume between six to eight ounces of formula per feeding.
+- Bottle-feeding: If you’re formula feeding, you’ll want them to feed four to five times a day, and consume between six to eight ounces of formula per feeding.

 Over the first few months, Baby‘s eating habits might be unpredictable, and each month will likely come with its own challenges.
-But while every baby is different, the signs that Baby is getting enough to eat are the same as they are for other babies: you’ll hear Baby swallowing when she feeds, your breasts will feel heavier and more full, Baby will leave poo and urine in her diaper, and Baby will seem alert, content, and active.
+But while every baby is different, the signs that Baby is getting enough to eat are the same as they are for other babies: you’ll hear Baby swallowing when they feed, your breasts will feel heavier and more full, Baby will leave poo and urine in their diaper, and Baby will seem alert, content, and active.

 - “Formula Feeding FAQs: How much and how often?”
 KidsHealth.org.
 Nemours Foundation, 2016.
 Web.